imagej/imagej.github.io/_pages/BigDataViewer.md

 When a new dataset is opened, BigDataViewer tries to estimate good initial *min* and *max* settings by looking at the first image of the dataset.

 BigDataViewer datasets are currently always stored with 16 bits per pixel, however the data does not always exploit the full value range 0 ...
 65535.
 The example drosophila dataset uses values in the range of perhaps 0 ...
 1000, except for the much brighter fiducial beads around the specimen.
 The *min* and *max* sliders in this case are a bit fiddly to use, because they span the full 16 bit range with the interesting region squeezed into the first few pixels.
 This can be remedied by adjusting the range of the sliders.
-For this, click on the \>\> dialog button (B).
+For this, click on the &gt;&gt; dialog button (B).
 This shows two additional input fields, where the range of the sliders can be adjusted.
 In the following screenshot, the leftmost value of the slider range has been set to 0 and the rightmost value to 2000, making the sliders much more useful.

 <img src="/images/pages/Bdv-brightness-2.png" width="500"/>